Skip to main content

 • 3:45 PM – 4:45 PM ET

-All that glitters is not gold - Humanitarian evaluation in Northeast Syria
+All that glitters is not gold - Humanitarian impact evaluation in Northeast Syria

 Location: Room 105